lexibank/tlopo/out/vol1/chapter7.md

-These forms may be cognate with PCP _&ast;tuku_ 'let go, slacken' .
+These forms may be cognate with PCP _&ast;tuku_ 'let go, slacken'.
 Again, the narrow geographic range of this cognate set makes it hard to rule out diffusion.

 <a id="s-6"></a>